scikit-hep/awkward/docs-sphinx/reference/ak.behavior.rst

     awkward.behavior["__broadcast__", "string"] = _string_broadcast

-Very few applications would need to do this, but the ``ak.behavior`` object provides a lot of room for customization hooks like this.
+Very few applications would need to do this, but the :data:`ak.behavior` object provides a lot of room for customization hooks like this.

 Overriding behavior in Numba